commrade-goad/uwurg/README.md

 ## Build

+---

 ### Windows

 You can download the release by going to the `tags` section.
-Currently, the app is not in its final version, but you can try it from the `pre-release`.
-Download the file named `rc1-x86_64-win32.zip`, extract it to your preferred folder,
+Select "Release 1.0.0" and download the file named `uwurg-v1-x86_64-win32.zip`.
+Extract it to your preferred folder, then open the `UwUrg's Release` folder and run `uwurg.exe`.

+### Ubuntu / Linux Mint

+#### Install from Release

+You can download the release by going to the `tags` section.
+Select "Release 1.0.0" and download the file named `uwurg-v1-x86_64-linux.zip`.
-then open the `UwUrg's Release` folder and run `uwurg.exe`.
+Extract it to your preferred folder, then open the `UwUrg's Release` folder and run `uwurg.exe`.

 ### Arch Linux